 Member Type Country

 The property numbers more than 30 islands clustered in three groups and covers surface area of 7,939 hectares.
 The islands offer a variety of landscapes and are home to a wealth of fauna, including the Bonin Flying Fox, a critically endangered bat, and 195 endangered bird species.
 Four-hundred and forty-one native plant taxa have been documented on the islands whose waters support numerous species of fish, cetaceans and corals.
 Ogasawara Islands’ ecosystems reflect a range of evolutionary processes illustrated through its assemblage of plant species from both southeast and northwest Asia, alongside many endemic species.
-More information http://ogasawara-info.jp/en/index.html or http://whc.unesco.org/en/list/1362
+For more information visit Ogasawara Islands Nature Information Center.

 - Kerama-shoto Coral Reef: 08/11/05; Okinawa; 353 ha; 26°12’N 127°18’E. National Park.
 Part of the Kerama-shoto Islands at the west of Okinawa, the designated area is divided in two major areas: 120 ha along the west coast of Tokashiki Island and 233 ha among deserted islands.
-The coral reef consists of 248 species of well-developed fringing corals, tabular, mound, horn-shaped, branching and sheet reef-building ones, densely distributed in water with abundant colorful fishes like Chromis notata, Chaetodontidae and Labridae species.
-Some places are covered with 90% corals, mainly tabular and arborscent Acropora.
+The coral reef consists of 248 species of well-developed fringing corals, tabular, mound, horn-shaped, branching and sheet reef-building ones, densely distributed in water with abundant colourful fishes like Chromis notata, Chaetodontidae and Labridae species.
+Some places are covered with 90% corals, mainly tabular and arborescent Acropora.
 The reefs are the supply sources for larvae corals.
-Past threat to the reef was crown-of-thorn starfish and, in 1998, severe coral bleaching were observed.
+Past threats to the reef were crown-of-thorns starfish and, in 1998, severe coral bleaching was observed.
 Control campaigns by local communities are helping to restore the site.
 Much of the area retains natural beauty attracting over 100,000 scuba-divers and tourists every year.
 Whale-watching is also a popular activity in winter.
 Ramsar site no. 1546.
 Most recent RIS information: 2005.